St Kitts and Nevis With Autistic Children: A Family Travel Guide

-Saint Kitts and Nevis is one of the Caribbean’s quieter, more manageable island destinations for families travelling with autistic children.
-It offers warm, low-pressure hospitality, small-scale towns, uncrowded beaches outside cruise hours and a slow daily rhythm that many families find regulating rather than overwhelming.
+Saint Kitts and Nevis is one of the Caribbean’s quieter and more manageable destinations for families travelling with autistic children.

-This page is your step-by-step St. Kitts and Nevis planning guide.
-Instead of simply listing activities, it walks you through how to plan a trip with an autistic child — from practical preparation and airport logistics to choosing the right base, selecting manageable activities and reducing day-to-day unpredictability.
+This guide walks you step by step through how to plan a trip to St Kitts and Nevis with an autistic child – from entry requirements and airport arrival to choosing where to stay, planning activities and managing day-to-day routines.

-If you follow this in order, you can plan your entire St. Kitts and Nevis trip with confidence.
+If you follow this in order, you can plan your entire trip with confidence.

 Before booking flights, there are a few practical things to check.